you look up and nothing looks back. you look around, and nobody replies. one theorem answers both.

 0

-you can't see stars from here, too much light pollution
+you can't see stars from here. too much light pollution. too much ceiling. too much phone.

 this slider is wildly unqualified to decide the fate of the universe. so are you.